Iris aucheri: Distribution and habitat

-It is native to temperate Western Asia.

-Range

-It is found in Turkey, Iraq, Iran, Syria and Jordan.
+It is native to temperate Western Asia, in Turkey, Iraq, Iran, Syria and Jordan.

 Cultivation

 Iris aucheri is cultivated as an ornamental plant in gardens for its showy flowers.
 It requires neutral or slightly alkaline soil in a sheltered, frost-free spot, or it can be grown in an unheated greenhouse or conservatory, in the UK.

 It is hardy down to USDA Zone 6.
 In the UK, it has been given a hardiness rating by the RHS of H4: -15 C (hardy in most locations).

 This plant species has gained the Royal Horticultural Society's Award of Garden Merit.